Asana/bazels3cache/README.md

 a cache, after all.)
 This means that Bazel will gracefully fall back to working locally if you go offline.

-Another feature: Bazel actually uses the cache only as [Content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) (CAS).
+Another feature (but off by default): In-memory cache.
+Bazel actually uses the cache only as [Content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) (CAS).
 What this means is that the "key" (in this case, the URL) of any entry in the cache is actually a hash of that entry's contents.
 Because of this, you can be